-Logos: Greek for "embodied thought/" Speakers appeal to logos, or reason, by offering clear, rational ideas and using specific details, examples, facts, statistics, or expert testimony to back them up.
+Logos: Greek for "embodied thought" Speakers appeal to logos, or reason, by offering clear, rational ideas and using specific details, examples, facts, statistics, or expert testimony to back them up.

 Purpose: The goal the speaker wants to achieve.
+This can be to persuade, inform, or to entertain the reader.

 Argumentative Prompt: What is the purpose of Ilibagiza's memoir?
-Analyze this purpose though the lens of ethos, pathos, and logos.
 How does the author use ethos, pathos, and logos to convey her purpose?
 You may argue for one or all of the terms.

+Annotations

+/50

-Annotations /50 Is your essay at least three pages, double spaced and in MLA format.
-(Please review MLA conventions if needed https://owl.english.purdue.edu/owl/resource/747/01/).
-This essay should be in the third person. /30 Does the essay establish a thesis?
-Does this thesis reflect the requirements of the writing prompt?
+Is your essay at least three pages, double spaced and in MLA format.
+(Please review MLA conventions if needed https://owl.english.purdue.edu/owl/resource/747/01/ ).
+This essay should be in the third person.

+Does the essay establish a thesis that answers the prompt?
+Does this thesis reflect the requirements of the writing prompt? /20

 Do body paragraphs support the claim made in your thesis?
 Do you give citations to back up claims- either direct quotes or summaries?
-Are page numbers clearly indicated in MLA format?
-Total: /150
+Are citations in MLA format?

+Total:

+/150

-Papers and annotations are to be submitted on the first day of class.
+COVID-19 Note: Papers and annotations are to be submitted on the first day of class.
 This will be the first grade entered for the first quarter.
 All papers will receive 10% off for each day late.
+Due to the uncertainty created by COVID-19, we will not be spending class time on this novel.
+Rather, we will begin class content right away.

 Please contact me at gloriann.curley@plymouthchristian.org before the due date if any issues arise.
 I am always willing to help my students, even during the summer!
 You may submit your paper early to my email, if you wish.